 Today I decided to upgrade the Debian version from 9 Stretch to 10 Buster.
-During the upgrade, a BIND Domain Name Server Error stopped upgrade.
+During the upgrade, a BIND Domain Name Server Error stopped the upgrade.

 It is almost a pleasure to update a Linux server.
 But sometimes issues may occur – that is what happened to me today.
-I will write down here for others if they experience something similar.
+I will write it down here for others if they experience something similar.

 I followed this excellent blog:

 But during the ‘apt full-upgrade’ something went wrong.

 The system threw the error above and stopped the upgrade: Although the error is a permission error but believe me, the error message shown above is misleading!
 It had NOTHING to do with the permission of a certain file at all.

 It was a BIND Domain Name Server Error!

 The Apache was gone!
 Couldn’t start it, hence no access to the Plesk Admin either.

 Tried different things, searched and read different blogs, but nothing helped.